DarkSerpent/SW2.5-Foundry-Stat-Block-Importer/README.md

 ## Known Limitations
 * Multi-section monsters will import as separate stat blocks, one for each body part.
 This is a limitation of Jean's system, and cannot be fixed by me.
 If you wish to have multiple HP and MP bars for a single token, I recommend using [Bar Brawl](https://foundryvtt.com/packages/barbrawl).
-* Fortitude and Willpower saves do not correctly add themselves to the sheet.
-I am working on fixing this.